ruffle-rs/ruffle/core/src/avm2/globals/README.md

 This directory contains implementations of Flash global definitions (e.g. `Object`, `flash.geom.Point`, `flash.utils.getDefinitionByName`)

+WARNING: Do *not* implement classes by copying their (decompiled) ActionScript from the Adobe Flash `playerglobal.swf`.
+This would violate copyright by making Ruffle re-distribute Adobe's code (and will not even work in general, since Adobe's `playerglobal.swf` uses native methods that Ruffle doesn't implement.

 Currently, globals are implemented in one of two ways:
 1) As pure-Rust code in files like `system.rs`.
 These are normal Rust modules, and are used from `core/src/avm2/global.rs`